MicrosoftDocs/cpp-docs/docs/standard-library/multimap-class.md

 The iterator provided by the map class is a bidirectional iterator, but the class member functions [insert](#insert) and [multimap](#multimap) have versions that take as template parameters a weaker input iterator, whose functionality requirements are more minimal than those guaranteed by the class of bidirectional iterators.
 The different iterator concepts form a family related by refinements in their functionality.
 Each iterator concept has its own set of requirements and the algorithms that work with them must limit their assumptions to the requirements provided by that type of iterator.
 It may be assumed that an input iterator may be dereferenced to refer to some object and that it may be incremented to the next iterator in the sequence.
 This is a minimal set of functionality, but it is enough to be able to talk meaningfully about a range of iterators `[First, Last)` in the context of the class's member functions.

 The choice of container type should be based in general on the type of searching and inserting required by the application.
-Associative containers are optimized for the operations of lookup, insertion and removal.
+Associative containers are optimized for the operations of lookup, insertion, and removal.
 The member functions that explicitly support these operations are efficient, performing them in a time that is on average proportional to the logarithm of the number of elements in the container.
-Inserting elements invalidates no iterators, and removing elements invalidates only those iterators that had specifically pointed at the removed elements.
+Inserting elements invalidates no iterators, and removing elements invalidates only those iterators that had pointed at the removed elements.

 The multimap should be the associative container of choice when the conditions associating the values with their keys are satisfied by the application.
-A model for this type of structure is an ordered list of key words with associated string values providing, say, definitions, where the words were not always uniquely defined.
+A model for this type of structure is an ordered list of key words with associated string values providing, say, definitions, where the words weren't always uniquely defined.
 If, instead, the key words were uniquely defined so that keys were unique, then a map would be the container of choice.
 If, on the other hand, just the list of words were being stored, then a set would be the correct container.
-If multiple occurrences of the words were allowed, then a multiset would be the appropriate container structure.
+If multiple occurrences of the words were allowed, then a `multiset` would be the appropriate container structure.

 The multimap orders the sequence it controls by calling a stored function object of type [key_compare](#key_compare).
 This stored object is a comparison function that may be accessed by calling the member function [key_comp](#key_comp).
 In general, the elements need be merely less than comparable to establish this order: so that, given any two elements, it may be determined either that they are equivalent (in the sense that neither is less than the other) or that one is less than the other.
 This results in an ordering between the nonequivalent elements.
 On a more technical note, the comparison function is a binary predicate that induces a strict weak ordering in the standard mathematical sense.
 A binary predicate `f(x,y)` is a function object that has two argument objects `x` and `y` and a return value of true or false.
 An ordering imposed on a set is a strict weak ordering if the binary predicate is irreflexive, antisymmetric, and transitive and if equivalence is transitive, where two objects `x` and `y` are defined to be equivalent when both `f(x,y)` and `f(y,x)` are false.
 If the stronger condition of equality between keys replaces that of equivalence, then the ordering becomes total (in the sense that all the elements are ordered with respect to each other) and the keys matched will be indiscernible from each other.